simplic/documentation/support/Misc/Forms/intro.md

 # Simplic.Forms
-### This documentation contains everything about Simplic.Forms .
+### This documentation contains everything about Simplic.Forms.